Why is Wiltshire Dry Cured Smoked Bacon different?Wiltshire Bacon Co

 There are quite a few methods but they all produce smoked bacon extremely quickly.

-Atomiser-this machine is based on a principle of a smoke flavoured liquid dropping onto a rapidly spinning disc in a chamber-the liquid forms to a mist and colours and flavours the bacon.
+Atomiser-this machine is based on a principle of a smoke flavoured liquid dropping onto a rapidly spinning disc in a chamber-the liquid form to a mist and colours and flavours the bacon.